cdsittampalam/documentation/docs/Getting Started.md

 ![Page1](/doc-images/page1.png)

-This page shows the steps for web app registration with links to specific steps for setting up the phone app.
+This page shows:

+*Web app steps
+*Phone setup steps
+*Sign in steps

+The Navigation section shows you the main sections of the web app for launching your tasks.

 Web App Steps
 -------------